Prag8855/aab/content/tools/health-insurance-calculator.md

     guides/german-health-insurance/when-unemployed.md
 ---

 This tool helps you choose the best German health insurance.
-It tells you what options you have, and how much [health insurance](/glossary/Krankenversicherung) costs in {{ now.strftime('%Y') }}.
+It explains your options, and shows how much [health insurance](/glossary/Krankenversicherung) costs in {{ now.strftime('%Y') }}.

 ## Health insurance picker

+The cost of health insurance depends on your situation.
+This tool tells you how much you should pay.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}